wikimedia/design-blog/_posts/2021-03-10-people-are-talking.md

 This is the first post in a series dedicated to the design of Talk pages on Wikimedia wikis.
 Please continue to read and share ideas, opinions or questions.
 You can learn more about the project on the [Project Page](https://www.mediawiki.org/wiki/Talk_pages_project).
 In my next post I will dive into some of the first features that we are working on and share what it’s been like for contributors testing out the prototypes.

-_Thanks to: Ed Sanders, David Lynch, Danny Horn, Sherry Snyder, Benoit Evellin, Prateek Saxena, Carolyn Li-Madeo, Peter Pelberg, Pau Giner and Lucy Blackwell_
+_Thanks to: Ed Sanders, David Lynch, Danny Horn, Sherry Snyder, Benoît Evellin, Prateek Saxena, Carolyn Li-Madeo, Peter Pelberg, Pau Giner and Lucy Blackwell_

 <small><em>Unless otherwise credited, all images in this post are licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC-BY-SA-4.0</a>.</em></small>